Read Time: 6 Minutes

 Are you actively collecting and using xDB data for analytics and personalization?
 Does your Sitecore solution currently use Microsoft SQL Server 2014 or older?
 If so, you should be aware of database platform support changes in Sitecore 9.

-Even though support for MongoDB storage of xDB data was re-introduced in Sitecore 9.0.2, now is a good time to evaluate whether you’d like to move your data to a Microsoft solution like SQL Server or Cosmos DB.
-If you do want to move away from MongoDB, Sitecore has made a conversion utility available to make the transition as painless as possible.
-However, you’ll still want to evaluate the budget implications of the change prior to pulling the trigger.
+Even though support for MongoDB storage of xDB data was re-introduced in Sitecore 9.0.2, now is a good time to evaluate whether you’d like to move your data to a Microsoft solution like SQL Server .
+However, you’ll want to evaluate the budget implications of the change prior to pulling the trigger as there are several variables to consider, including the cost of the MSSQL license, which may make moving away from MongoDB more expensive or more affordable.

 Sitecore 9 also drops support for SQL Server 2008 R2 and SQL Server 2012, and will only support SQL Server 2014 in CMS-only mode.
 If you’re using older versions, you’ll need to plan to migrate, ideally to SQL Server 2016 SP1 or Azure SQL.
 This migration may entail spinning up new servers, creating Azure SQL instances, purchasing new MSSQL licenses, and migrating databases.